aryanmangla23/08-06-2022/README.md

 4:44 pm: was listening to my cope playlist after like a long time and noticed that someone liked it. sus. not being able to see who likes your playlists is so waste. if you liked the playlist and ur reading this 👋

 6:03 pm: Q4 - Who do I need to still forgive and who am I still angry at?
 Midnight answers

+What is important to me now that wasn't important to me before?